 Fourth J&J Bellwether

 Johnson & Johnson’s DePuy Orthopaedics Inc. is facing a $247 million verdict for issues regarding their metal-on-metal hip implants.
 In the fourth Bellwether trial, this large verdict marks the third consecutive nine-figure win in the multidistrict litigation.
 The big pharmaceutical company, Johnson & Johnson, was found liable for design flaws, manufacturing defects, fraud, deceptive business practices, and the claim also asserts that the company acted with wanton, reckless, or malicious conduct.

-Our very own Attorney Michael Lyons, partner at Lyons & Simmons LLP, told Law360 that other hip implant manufacturers are also settling similar claims to avoid the risk of trial.
-“As these cases went to trial it set the value for this type of tort, and what the juries are making abundantly clear is that they don't have a sense of humor about Johnson & Johnson's conduct,” says Attorney Lyons.
+Our very own Michael Lyons, partner at Lyons & Simmons LLP, told Law360 that other hip implant manufacturers are also settling similar claims to avoid the risk of trial.
+“As these cases went to trial it set the value for this type of tort, and what the juries are making abundantly clear is that they don't have a sense of humor about Johnson & Johnson's conduct,” says Lyons.

 To read more about the biggest cases of 2017, visit law360.com.

 Contact Lyons & Simmons, LLP to discuss your case with our Dallas business litigation attorneys.